jasonblewis/polymode/docs/defining-polymodes.md

 In both of the examples `:head-matcher` and `:tail-matcher` are regular expressions patterns used to search for heads and tails of inner code chunks.
 The `:mode-matcher` tells polymode how to retrieve the major mode from the head of the chunk.
-Each of the three marchers can be a regexp, a cons of the form (REGEXP .
+Each of the three matchers can be a regexp, a cons of the form (REGEXP .
 SUBMATCH) or a function which should return the name of the mode.

 `:head-mode` and `:tail-mode` specify the major mode which should be used for